 Overview of Patent Search

-Patent Search is an exclusive right of making, using, modifying, selling, offering for sale or importing newly invented articles or processes by its owner or inventor after going through with prescribed criteria of patentability search.
-Patent Search grants ownership of 20 years.
+Patent is an exclusive right of making, using, modifying, selling, offering for sale or importing newly invented articles or processes by its owner or inventor after going through with prescribed criteria of patentability search.
+A Patent grants ownership of 20 years.

 What is the System related to Patent Search in India?

 Patent Search is understood as the procedure in which the applicant carries out a conclusive search as per the aspects relating to the patent.
 A patent can only be granted with respect to a particular invention.